 Firstly, let me address the question I'm often asked, Why the title 'Bad-Mum?'
 The thinking behind it is that it's a 'double entendre'.
 If you are unfamiliar with the term, it is a word open to two or more interpretations, a word with an ambiguous double meaning.

 I don't have any credentials that qualify me as an expert parent.
-I am a mother 5 times over with 23 years experience and still learning on the job.
-I'm always seeking tips and advice on how to become better; I don't always get it right and I make many mistakes.
+I am a mother 6 times over with 26 years experience and still learning on the job.
+I am always seeking tips and advice on how to become a better; I don't always get it right and I make many mistakes.

-The best thing about having a 23-year-old is that she makes me look good!
+The best thing about having a 26-year-old is that she makes me look good!
 Whenever child #1 and I are out together and someone hears her call me 'mum', I receive a number of compliments, 'no way is that your daughter' 'my goodness, I thought you were sisters'.
-Even in her absence, when people are cooing over child #5 and ask if he is my first, I drop the BOMBSHELL, "no he is my fifth, my eldest is 23"...Oh, how I love it.
+Even in her absence, when people are cooing over child #6 and ask if he is my first, I drop the BOMBSHELL, `no he is my sixth, my eldest is 26`...Oh, how I love it.
 The shock on their faces is a dream and always serves to boost my inner ego.

 Sometimes, my children drive me crazy and I just want to run away to Gatwick airport and board the first available flight to absolutely anywhere.
 Other times they fill my heart with great joy, pride, and happiness beyond measure.

 There are times when I'm in tears and just cannot cope and feel that I'm a really bad mum.
-Then there are those little moments like the school Christmas production when I'm filled with elation as I watch child #4 in a leading position.
-Parents and teachers compliment her outstanding acting abilities and it makes it all worth while.
+Then there are those little moments when the children excel in something at school, or they step in to help in an emergency with their brother or they simply express gratitude for what they have and it makes it all worth while.